mayiwrite/mayiwrite.github.io/_posts/2024-12-31-prisoner-of-love.md

 <div class="poem-container">
   <p class="poem-line">When you vanished with your magic,<br>
-    Piercing this lover with your concealed blade.<br> Cheating death, I embraced your prison of love,<br> Consumed by dread, if you would set me free.</p>
+    Piercing this lover with your concealed blade.<br> Defying death, I surrendered to your prison of love,<br> Consumed by dread, if you would set me free.</p>

   <p class="poem-line">Prisoner for life was I,<br>